stdreher/DataGenPrototype/README.md

 - Configure parameters for each field
 - Export to CSV, JSON, or SQL formats
 - Save and load generation configurations
+- GDPR-compliant data pseudonymization with multiple methods
+- Side-by-side comparison of original and pseudonymized data
-- Animated interface with dice roll effects
+- Animated interface with dice roll and lock effects
 - Multilingual support (German UI, multiple data locales)

 ### Screenshots / Bildschirmfotos